Oruro Department

 Oruro ([oˈɾuɾo]; Quechua: Uru Uru; Aymara: Ururu) is a department of Bolivia, with an area of 53,588 km2.
 Its capital is the city of Oruro.
 According to the 2012 census, the Oruro department had a population of 494,178.

 Provinces of Oruro

 The department is divided into 16 provinces which are further subdivided into municipalities and cantons.

 Note: Eduardo Abaroa Province (#5) is both north of and south of Sebastián Pagador Province (#6).

 Government

+Executive offices

 The chief executive officer of Bolivian departments (since May 2010) is the governor; until then, the office was called the prefect, and until 2006 the prefect was appointed by the president of Bolivia.
-The current governor, Santos Tito of the Movement for Socialism – Political Instrument for the Sovereignty of the Peoples, was elected on 4 April 2010.
+The current governor, Johnny Franklin Vedia Rodríguez of the Movement for Socialism – Political Instrument for the Sovereignty of the Peoples, was elected on 7 March 2021.

+Legislature

 The chief legislative body of the department is the Departmental Legislative Assembly, a body also first elected on 4 April 2010.
 It consists of 33 members: 16 elected by each of the department's provinces; 16 elected based on proportional representation; and minority indigenous representative selected by the Uru-Chipaya people.

+After the regional election on 7 March 2021, the legislature met for its first session of 3 May 2021 and elected a new executive committee consisting of Edwin Fuentes Camacho as president and Delia Gongora Veliz as vice-president.